aidinabedi/ValheimDayTimeCountdown/README.md

 # Valheim UI Mod - Display Day & Time Countdown

-Simple UI mod to display the in-game day & time in the HUD above the minimap.
+Simple UI mod to display above the minimap, both the in-game day and a countdown of the time left in the current day or night (in minutes/seconds).
-The panel game object with the day & time in it, is added as a child to the hudroot of the game, so it should only be visible when the HUD is visible.
+The panel game object with the day & time in it, is added as a child to the HUD root of the game, so it should only be visible when the HUD is visible.

 ## Requirements